PyCQA/flake8-import-order/README.rst

 Warnings
 --------

-This package adds 3 new flake8 warnings
+This package adds 4 new flake8 warnings

 -  ``I100``: Your import statements are in the wrong order.
 -  ``I101``: The names in your from import are in the wrong order.
 -  ``I201``: Missing newline between sections or imports.
+-  ``I202``: Additional newline in a section of imports.

 Styles
 ------